The Surprising Connection Between Sleep and Gut Health

 The health of your gut microbiome may even play a role in preventing certain cancers or diseases.

 A diverse gut microbiome has also been associated with healthy aging.
-One study of healthy nonagenarians (people 90-99 years old) and centenarians (people aged 100 or older) in China revealed that healthy, long-living people had more diverse and balanced gut microbiotas.
+One study of healthy nonagenarians (90-99 years old) and centenarians (100 or older) in China revealed that healthy, long-living people had more diverse and balanced gut microbiotas.
 In contrast, older adults who suffered from multiple chronic diseases had an imbalance of healthy and unhealthy gut microbiotas, known as gut dysbiosis.

 Poor sleep has been linked to several health problems, including a weakened immune system, increased risk for diabetes, memory issues, increased blood pressure, and risk for heart disease, to name a few.